 MORE ABOUT FUGEN BOSATSU

-Literally "universally good;" also called Henkitsu 遍吉.
+Quoted from JAANUS: Literally “universally good;” also called Henkitsu 遍吉.
 A bodhisattva who is shown mounted on a six-tusked white elephant and appears to devotees in order to protect and instruct them.
 In Mahayana Buddhism he plays a central role in the KEGONKYOU 華厳経 (Sk: Avatamsaka-sutra), the pilgrimage mandara of fifty-five saints preserved at Toudaiji 東大寺 in Nara.
 At the same time, according to the HOKEKYOU 法華経 or Lotus Sutra.
 (Sk: Saddharmapundarika-sutra) he is closely associated with Monju Bosatsu, the principal bodisattva who represents wisdom and enlightenment.
 Together they serve as the two attendants of Shaka Nyorai (the Historical Buddha), in one version of the Shaka Triad (Shaka Sanzon), with Fugen on the right symbolizing praxis and Monju on the left symbolizing wisdom.
 In Japan, because of the great popularity of the Lotus Sutra, Fugen is most commonly represented riding an elephant as described in that text, usually with his hands clasped together but sometimes holding a lotus, scepter or scroll.
 Renowned examples of pictorial representations are kept at Tokyo National Museum (late Heian period mid 12c) and Bujouji 豊乗寺 (Tottori prefecture; late Heian period 12c), while a representative example of a statuary image dates from the Heian period (first half of 12c) and is held by the Okura Shuukokan 大倉集古館 (Tokyo).
 In Esoteric Buddhism (Mikkyou 密教), Fugen is considered to symbolize the thought/mind of enlightenment, bodaishin 菩提心, and appears in both the Womb World and Diamond World Mandalas.
 In the Taizoukai mandala he appears in the central Eight-Petal Court, Chuudaiihachiyouin 中台八葉院 (holding a lotus surmounted with a sword in his left hand) and in the Monju Court, Monjuin 文殊院 next to Monju (holding a lotus surmounted with a three-pronged vajra in his left hand).
-In the Kongoukai Mandala he is included among the 16 Deities of the Auspicious Aeon (gengou juurokuson 賢劫十六尊) and is also identified with Kongousatta 金剛薩た among the 16 Great Bodhisattvas (juuroku daibosatsu 十六大菩薩).
-In Japan he also figures among the so-called Thirteen (13) Buddhas (juusanbutsu 十三仏), presiding over the memorial service held on the 28th day after a person's death.
-A variant form of Fugen is called Fugen Enmei Bosatsu 普賢延命菩薩 and is invoked in the "Fugen Rite for Longevity" (Fugenenmei Hou 普賢延命法), regarded as an important rite especially in the Tendai 天台 sect.
+In the Kongoukai Mandala he is included among the 16 Deities of the Auspicious Aeon (gengou juurokuson 賢劫十六尊) and is also identified with Kongousatta 金剛薩た among the 16 Great Bodhisattva (juuroku daibosatsu 十六大菩薩).
+In Japan he also figures among the so-called Thirteen (13) Buddha (juusanbutsu 十三仏), presiding over the memorial service held on the 28th day after a person's death.
+A variant form of Fugen is called Fugen Enmei Bosatsu 普賢延命菩薩 and is invoked in the “Fugen Rite for Longevity” (Fugenenmei Hou 普賢延命法), regarded as an important rite especially in the Tendai 天台 sect.
 Fugen Enmei Bosatsu appears in two forms.
 The first is two-armed and seated on a lotus supported by either three elephants or a single three-headed elephant.
 He holds a five-pronged vajra in his right hand and a bell in his left hand.
-The second form is the 20-armed form (also appearing in the Henchiin 遍知院 of the Taizoukai mandara), seated on a lotus that is sometimes supported by four elephants.
+The second form is the 20-armed form (also appearing in the Henchiin 遍知院 of the Taizoukai mandala), seated on a lotus that is sometimes supported by four elephants.
 An example of a painting of the first form is that preserved at Matsunoodera 松尾寺 (Kyoto; mid 12c) and of the second that preserved at Jikouji 持光寺 (Hiroshima Prefecture 1153).
 There are also examples of statuary images of both forms.
-Fugen also figures in the "Picture of Fugen and the Ten Demonesses" (Fugen juurasetsunyo-zu 普賢十羅刹女図), in which Fugen in his role as protector of devotees of the Lotus Sutra is depicted sitting on a six-tusked elephant and accompanied by ten demonesses (rasetsunyo 羅刹女; Sk: raksasi, who are also mentioned in the Lotus Sutra as tutelary spirits of the Lotus Sutra).
+Fugen also figures in the “Picture of Fugen and the Ten Demonesses” (Fugen juurasetsunyo-zu 普賢十羅刹女図), in which Fugen in his role as protector of devotees of the Lotus Sutra is depicted sitting on a six-tusked elephant and accompanied by ten demonesses (rasetsunyo 羅刹女; Sk: raksasi, who are also mentioned in the Lotus Sutra as tutelary spirits of the Lotus Sutra).
 These demonesses are depicted in either Tang Chinese costume (e.g., painting from the Heian period (12c) preserved at Rozanji 盧山寺, Kyoto or in Japanese dress (e.g., painting from Kamakura period (13c) in the Hinohara 日野原 Collection, Tokyo. <end JAANUS quote>

 SWIFT IS HEAVEN'S VENGEANCE

-Below Text Courtesy Kondo Takahiro
+Below Text Courtesy Kondo Takahiro.

 Monju Bosatsu and Fugen Bosatsu may remind us of the accidents at a nuclear power plant.
 Two fast breeder reactors located in Fukui Prefecture were named Monju and Fugen.
-However, Monju was temporarily shut down on December 8, 1995 due to a leak of sodium coolant.
+However, Monju was temporarily shut down on December 8, 1995, due to a leak of sodium coolant.
 Ironically, December 8 was the day Sakyamuni (the Historical Buddha) attained enlightenment.

 Fugen Bosatsu, 12 century, Sanjusan Gendo in Kyoto